asimwe1/rust_chatapp/site/guide/10-pastebin.md

 }
 ```

-Make sure that the route is mounted at the root path:
+Ensure that the route is mounted at the root path:

 ```rust
 fn main() {